-Based on the results of the above programme of Internal Audits and follow-up activity the Head of Internal Audit reported an overall satisfactory level of assurance for the 2013-14 period.
+Based on the results of the above programme of Internal Audits and follow-up activity the Head of Internal Audit reported an overall satisfactory level of assurance for the period 2014-15.
+It was also noted that this was the first year that the assurance levels for each assignment had either a satisfactory or substantial rating.